Metropolitan Stadium

 Metropolitan Stadium (often referred to as "the Met", "Met Stadium", or now "the Old Met" to distinguish from the Metrodome) was an outdoor sports stadium in the north central United States, located in Bloomington, Minnesota, a suburb of Minneapolis.

-The Minneapolis Millers minor league baseball team was the original tenant from 1956 to 1960, but Metropolitan Stadium was best known as the home of the American League's Minnesota Twins and the Minnesota Vikings of the National Football League (NFL); both played at the "Met" for 21 seasons, from 1961 through 1981.
+The Minneapolis Millers of Minor League Baseball were the original tenant from 1956 to 1960, but Metropolitan Stadium was best known as the home of the American League's Minnesota Twins and the Minnesota Vikings of the National Football League (NFL); both played at the "Met" for 21 seasons, from 1961 through 1981.
 The Minnesota Kicks of the North American Soccer League (NASL) also played there from 1976 to 1981.

 Southwest of the airport, the stadium site is now the Mall of America, which opened in 1992.

 History

 Origins and construction

 Beginning in 1953, inspired by the Boston Braves' move to Milwaukee, Gerald Moore, the president of the Minneapolis Chamber of Commerce, led the drive to lure a major league team to Minnesota by constructing a modern stadium built to major league specifications.
 After the rejection of numerous sites, a stadium committee appointed by Moore approved a 160 acre plot of farmland in Bloomington.
 The stadium would replace Nicollet Park as the home of the American Association's Minneapolis Millers.
 The site was approximately equidistant from the downtowns of Minneapolis and St. Paul, and it was believed this would be the best location for a prospective major league team.
+Earlier, the 1950 Census indicated that the Twin Cities and their suburbs had over a million people between them, the unofficial threshold for a major metropolitan area.

 After a plan by architects Thorshov & Cerny won approval, groundbreaking was scheduled to begin on June 20, 1955.
 The construction was almost delayed, however, when the owners of the property began a protest, claiming they had not yet been paid.
 One of these owners created a barricade of farm equipment along his property line that ran directly through the future infield.
 The dispute was settled in time for the groundbreaking to move forward as planned.
 Many spectators and dignitaries attended the groundbreaking, including Minneapolis mayor Eric G. Hoyer and several members of the Minneapolis Millers.

 On February 7, 1956, an accident occurred on the construction site when a portable heater used to cure concrete exploded in the stadium's basement.
 After $50,000 of repairs and a three-week delay in construction, Metropolitan Stadium opened in time to hold its first game, a minor league contest between the Millers and the Wichita Braves on April 24 of that year.
 (At the time of its opening, the stadium still lacked an official name; the park was not named until a July announcement declaring it "Metropolitan Stadium".)